Red-hot Judge powers streaking Yankees past Red Sox 9-7 | Times Leader

 TRAINER’S ROOM

 Red Sox: Following a night off, slumping J.D.
-Martinez was back in the lineup playing right field — giving catcher Christian Vázquez a breather as the DH.
-Boston manager Ron Roenicke said he considered using Martinez as a pinch-hitter Saturday, but the veteran slugger has a lengthy routine when getting ready and both preferred a full night off.
+Martinez was back in the lineup playing right field — giving Vázquez a breather as the DH rather than catching.
+Roenicke said he considered using Martinez as a pinch-hitter Saturday, but the veteran slugger has a lengthy routine when getting ready and both preferred a full night off.

 UP NEXT